Management Response

 Responsible Deadline Status Comments

 1. Develop a Sustainability Strategy for UN Women’s work in the Rohingya refugee response/Cox’s Bazar.
-Head of Sub Office 2024/03 Over due Consultants are on board and a roadmap has been developed in December 2023.
-Draft sustainability strategy is developed, final strategy will be ready in the 2nd Quarter of 2024
+Head of Sub Office 2024/03 Completed Sustainability strategy for UN Women’s work in the Rohingya refugee response/Cox’s Bazar is developed.

 2. Redesign the BWP with a clear focus on investment in national and local capacity development to stay and deliver and on triple mandate.
-Head of Sub Office 2024/09 Initiated The redesigned BWP has been submitted to the Regional Office and has been in principle approved by the Regional Director in the Peer Review process.
-This has been reflected in proposals submitted to donors (Sida, Japan); and will be reflected in Calls for Proposals for new Responsible Parties (RPs) advertised in Q4 2023 onwards.
+Head of Sub Office 2024/09 Completed The redesigned BWP has been done.
+This has been reflected in proposals submitted to donors (Sida, Japan) as well as in Calls for Proposals for new Responsible Parties (RPs) advertised since Q4 2023.

 Recommendation: Ensure continuation of multi-year planning based on a nexus approach to allow for greater coherence, effectiveness, and a higher likelihood of sustainability, especially given the long-term process of normative and behavioral changes.